-DC Release Dates: When to See DCEU Movies and HBO Max Shows
+DC Release Dates: When to See DCEU Movies and Max Shows

-What’s that up in the sky?
-A bird?
-A plane?
-No, it’s a whole bunch of upcoming DC content!
-Warner Bros’ DC Extended Universe, comprised of the films and shows made at the movie studio, continues to be as robust as ever.
-After a few years of missteps, the cream has finally risen to the top, and now we’re gearing up for a bunch of new and interesting takes on some of the most popular DC Comics characters.
+The DC Extended Universe is finally giving Marvel a run for its money—something that’s bound to increase now that James Gunn is running the show.
+The DCEU’s myriad projects stretch far beyond superhero mainstays Batman, Superman, and the Justice League, promising to include new and interesting takes on DC Comics’ enormous stable of characters.

-What follows is an up-to-date list of everything DCEU-related that’s on the way: DC movies, DC streaming shows, DC movies going to HBO Max and theaters.
-Some of it is official, some of it is not, but it’s all potentially coming soon.
+What follows is an up-to-date list of everything DCEU-related that’s on the way: DC movies heading to theaters, as well as DC streaming movies and shows coming to Max.

 What’s the next DC Movie?